aferust/regionpropsford/README.md

       auto imgbin = Mat2D!ubyte(_imgbin.data, _imgbin.height, _imgbin.width);

-      // input binary pixels must be 0 for background and 255 for regions auto rp = new RegionProps(imgbin);
+      // input binary pixels must be 0 for background and 255 for regions /*
+      try RegionProps(imgbin, false) if your OS complains about max stack size limit.
+In this way labeling will be done using a non-recursive method.
+      */
+      auto rp = new RegionProps(imgbin);
       rp.calculateProps();
       /+